Stuttering therapy: Therapy for children

 Some types of treatment for children younger than six years of age focus on the elimination of stuttering.
 Families are involved in the management of stuttering feedback in children: therapy is usually characterized providing an environment that encourages slow speech, affording the child time to talk, and modeling slowed and relaxed speech.

 Other types of speech therapy for children acknowledge that since there is no cure for stuttering, elimination as a goal may cause negative impacts.
 As such, a speech therapist will work on educating parents and family members about how to listen to their child and how to advocate for them.
 The goal for this type of therapy is to ensure a child continues to speak, whether they spontaneously stop stuttering or not.

 The Lidcombe Program

-One option for an elimination model is Lidcombe Programe, popular in Australia.
+One option for an elimination model is Lidcombe Program, popular in Australia.
 Lidcombe therapy requires a parent or a significant person in the child's life being trained in delivering feedback about stuttering in the child's everyday environment.
 In the program, family members praise their child for fluent speech in the child's daily speaking, and use negative correction of stuttering.